griffio/spring-example03/README.md

 spring-example03
 ================

 Spring Config with web app.
-Shows that controller stereotype is not needed with scanning.
+Shows that a controller stereotype annotation is not needed with scanning, instead compose a "meta" annotation to specify the class is used for request mappings that return a response body.

-see org.springframework.web.servlet.mvc.method.annotation.RequestMappingHandlerMapping#isHandler
+Only RequestMapping is needed, see org.springframework.web.servlet.mvc.method.annotation.RequestMappingHandlerMapping#isHandler.